Hghn02/Waser-Wurret/README.md

 ---

 ## Phase 1 Sequential Targeting
 In Phase 1, the challenge was to hit 13 targets sequentially based on coordinate data provided via an online JSON file.
 We designed a user interface using LLM tools, while the rest of the software was written entirely from scratch by my partner and me.
 First we used the requests library to access a url with JSON data containing our turret coordinates and target coordinates and stored them in a tuple and list of dictionaries respectively.
 To achieve precise targeting, we calculated azimuth and elevation angles for each target set of coordinates.
 Then we simultaneously controlled two stepper motors using multiprocessing to drive the turret to each target using the calculated rotation angles.
-Additionally, we implemented features to calibrate and zero the stepper motors inside the GUI and wrote logic to handle GUI button states.
+Once the target angles were reached a laser diode was fired for 3 seconds at the target then turned off until the next one.
+Additionally, we implemented features to calibrate ,zero the stepper motors, and manually move them inside the GUI and wrote logic to handle GUI button states.

 ### Fetching Coordinates
 ``` python